 Additionally, you need to consider the refinancing fees to see if it’s worth refinancing and know the exact refinancing costs involved.
 If you’re unsure about all of these factors, you might not know how to ‘calculate’ the best time.

-Solution: Instead of spending the better part of your evenings doing not-so-quick maths, why not outsource this job to SmartRefi, our free-to-use, online automated mortgage tracking tool?
+Solution: Instead of spending the better part of your evenings doing not-so-quick maths, why not outsource this job to a mortgage broker?

 Disclaimer: The information is provided for general information only.
 PropertyGuru Pte Ltd makes no representations or warranties in relation to the information, including but not limited to any representation or warranty as to the fitness for any particular purpose of the information to the fullest extent permitted by law.
 While every effort has been made to ensure that the information provided in this article is accurate, reliable, and complete as of the time of writing, the information provided in this article should not be relied upon to make any financial, investment, real estate or legal decisions.
 Additionally, the information should not substitute advice from a trained professional who can take into account your personal facts and circumstances, and we accept no liability if you use the information to form decisions.